Probiotics and pet health

 When are probiotics indicated?

 Certainly consider probiotics if your pet requires a course of antibiotics to help keep the balance of the digestive microclimate optimal.
 Any digestive issues like gas, bloating, constipation or diarrhoea can benefit greatly from probiotics.
-They can also improve immune system function, which makes them helpful when a pet is suffering from any immune-related issues, including some skin issues.
+They can also improve immune system function, which makes them helpful when a pet is suffering from any immune-related issues, including some skin issues and itchiness.
 To maintain general health and wellbeing, there is no reason probiotics cannot be a part of your pets daily routine.

 When not to prescribe probiotics